Christmas in Barcelona

 Fira de Nadal de la Sagrada Familia

 Another traditional Christmas market, this time in front of Gaudi’s otherworldly Sagrada Familia church, this Fira de Nadal boasts around 120 stalls and occasional appearances from Father Christmas to collect letters from children and to hand out sweets and balloons.
-Their Instagram page is still showing the dates for 2022, but hopefully they will update it soon with those for 2023.
-Most likely it will open from the end of November, until 23rd December.
+Their Instagram page is the best place to get updates.
+In 2024, the market will be open 23rd Nov until 23rd December.

 Port Vell Fair

 Barcelona’s newest Xmas market, the Port Vell Fair can be found at the Moll de la Fusta (at the foot of the Christopher Columbus Statue), and typically features the city’s biggest Christmas tree, lit-up with LED lights, a Ferris Wheel and a floating nativity scene.
-Unlike some of the other fairs, which wrap up (pun intended) on the 23rd December, this one usually keeps going until 5th January.
-At the time of press, precise dates for 2023 have not been posted, but they should be updated soon.
+Unlike some of the other fairs, which wrap up (pun intended) on the 23rd December, this one keeps going until 6th January.
+Open from 11am til 11pm each day, from late Nov to 6th Jan.

 www.nadalalportvell.com